microsoft/maro/docs/source/key_components/dashboard_visualization.rst

 ----

+Then data would be dumped automatically.

-The possible values of each parameter are listed below:
+The expected values of each parameter are listed below:

     scenario:
         * cim